 Old mattresses have been dumped in city landfills for years.
 Yet all of the materials in them are recyclable.
 Today, few cities offer recycling options but it's still worth searching for a municipal program, a private recycler, or asking retailers.

-Across Canada, Sleep Country stores will donate any mattress in good condition to a local charity, or they'll have it recycled.
+Across Canada, Sleep Country stores will donate mattresses purchased at their stores and in good condition to a local charity, or they'll have it recycled.
 Ask about the "green" fee for this service.
 And, before you purchase any new mattress, always ask the retailer — no matter how big or small — if they'll recycle your old one.

 Sign up for Queen of Green tips by email